 The Triage Person

 Triage comes to us from the field of medicine.
 It is the practice of assigning priority when dealing with large numbers of patients.
 The triage person should identify the type of incoming social interaction and flag anything that requires immediate attention.
-Your triage person should be looking for:
+Your triage person should be looking for the following:

 - Customer complaints or issues